amatus/gnunet-web/README.md

 What You Can Do Now
 -------------------

 You will need to install [boot] to follow these instructions.
-Currently gnunet-web only works in Chromium or Google Chrome.

 ### Try gnunet-web pre-alpha ###
 0. Execute `./build-gnunet.sh`